MediaComem/comem-archioweb/AUTOMATED-TESTING.md

 expect(res.body).to.have.all.keys('_id', 'name');
 ```

-Mocha has [many assertions][mocha-bdd] you can use to verify the shape of
+Chai has [many assertions][chai-bdd] you can use to verify the shape of objects
-objects or any other kind of JavaScript value (e.g. arrays).
+or any other kind of JavaScript value (e.g. arrays).

 When testing a particular API route, **you should make assertions on everything
 your route does that is expected to be used by the end user**.
 You want to make